 Upper Class Assignments

-In the fall, all current upperclass residents participate in the room selection process for the following year.
-Upper class students have priority for their current assignment and can return to their same room (squatting), participate in the corridor/friendship transfer, or choose to enter the upper class lottery.
-Current first-year students participate in a similar process during early spring semester.
+In the fall, all current upper class residents participate in the room selection process for the following year.
+Current first-year students participate in a similar process during the spring semester.
 All room reassignment procedures are structured so students have the opportunity to select the specific hall, room, and roommate(s) of their choice.
+Refer to the Room Selection web page at https://www.hdg.muohio.edu/Housing/RoomSelection/ for more information.

 At times there are more students desiring housing than the University can accommodate, and each semester some students withdraw shortly after the semester begins.
 Because of these situations, some students are placed in temporary housing until permanent assignments can be made.
 Those assigned to temporary spaces are notified in writing that their assignments are temporary, and they will be moved to permanent assignments as soon as possible.
 This policy allows the University to accommodate more students, making the best use of facilities and keeping room and meal plan rates low.